artileda/onigura/README.md

 #### Donation

 If you wanna send me some tip, you can [send it here](https://saweria.co/onigura).
+This could be helpful to me due mental conditions.